 Employers for Carers

 Employers for Carers is a national voluntary organisation that provides practical advice and support to employers on the benefits of supporting carers in the workplace, such as the publication entitled “Supporting employees who are caring for someone with dementia“.
-Their web-site also contains a section on Resources for Employees.

 Working Families is a national voluntary organisation that helps working parents and carers and their employers find a better balance between responsibilities at home and work.